zeropointnothing/psomi/README.md

 ### And So Much More!

 PSOMI.v2 isn't done yet, and will continue to grow when it is!
-View the Roadmap (coming soon) to see what's done, what's being done, and what's planned for the future!
+View the [Roadmap](https://github.com/users/zeropointnothing/projects/14) to see what's done, what's being done, and what's planned for the future!

 ## Why (not) PSOMI.v2?